-Welcome to my Light Painting Workshops.
-These Workshops are based on 20 years of experimentation and inspiration.
-While there are a number of similar workshops now available on the market, no other workshop of this type can offer you the depth of knowledge and understanding that I can offer.
-I'm widely regarded as 'the pioneer' in the art of light-painting photography.
-My images have been collected by major art institutions, as well as being honoured with major photographic awards, regularly featured in public and commercial galleries and profiled in numerous photography and art magazines.
-Since 2010 I have taught over 1,000 satisfied photographers.
-I continue to push my skills as a practising light-painting artist and I'm always happy to share my inspirations with others.
+These light painting workshops are based on 20 years of experimentation and practise as a celebrated artist.
+While there are other workshops available, no one can offer you the depth of knowledge and understanding.
+I'm regarded as a pioneer in the art of light-painting photography.
+My images have been collected by major art institutions, as well as honoured with major photographic awards, regularly featured in public and commercial galleries and profiled in numerous photography and art magazines.
+In the last ten years I have inspired thousands of photographers.
+I continue to push my skills through image making and collaborations.
+I'm always happy to share my inspirations with others.

 Description: Taught by award winning light painter Peter Solness, the Painting With Light workshop will teach you how to apply torchlight onto darkened subjects such as flowers and trees to create unique and exciting photographic images.

 Centennial Park is the ideal learning space as there are no street lights and the park has a wonderful range of subjects to explore.